Top

 Atlanta Burn Injury Attorney

-If someone’s negligence caused a burn injury, call The Law Office of Brian H. Sumrall today.
+If someone’s negligence caused a burn injury, call The Law Office of Brian H. Sumrall at (404) 857-3835.
 You have the right to receive damages for your misery.
 Some burns can be catastrophic, completely altering your life.
-You need a trusted attorney to help make sure you are fairly compensated, assisting you financially as you rebuild.
+You need a trusted burn injury lawyer in Atlanta to help make sure you are fairly compensated, assisting you financially as you rebuild.

 Burns and Their Degrees